Kelley has been a fan of Major League Baseball since the 1960s, and his favorite team is the Los Angeles Dodgers.

-This list is written mostly in chronological order—according to the dates of players' careers—since it is not the intent of the author to crown MLB’s greatest player—and it only includes retired players.
+This list is written mostly in chronological order—according to the dates of players’ careers—since it’s not the intent of the author to crown MLB’s greatest player—and it only includes retired players.
 No statistics for post-season play are included in the totals, either.
-Also, most of the players included on this compilation have been inducted into Baseball’s Hall of Fame, though not all of them.
+Also, most players included have been inducted into Baseball’s Hall of Fame, though not all.

 Please keep reading!

 Won and Loss Record: 511 - 315